Celine Wong Katzman

 Whistlegraphs are audio-visual digital artworks performed manually by drawing and singing.
 Every whistlegraph results in a poetic image through the performance of a reproducible score.

 Video of a subsequent performance, recorded in Ashland, Oregon, was published online alongside materials from the composition process, including manuscripts, recordings, and a full graphic score.
-In addition, I worked with Whistlegraph to develop and administer online workshops for kids, where participants learned about computer software and art history while creating their own artistic compositions.
+In addition, I worked with Whistlegraph to develop and administer online workshops for children, where participants learned about computer software and art history while creating their own artistic compositions.
 Reflections and documentation from these workshops are viewable on Rhizome.

 Alex Freundlich, Camille Klein, and Jeffrey Scudder draw, sing, and make videos together as Whistlegraph.
 Since forming the group in 2020, they regularly share their work on their TikTok account, @whistlegraph, where they have over two million followers.
 Over the past few years, they have honed a distinctive style and practice that speaks to embodied cognition, art education, and experimental composition for live performance.